Key takeaways:

 Get a business license

-The specific kind of license you need will vary from state to state, so contact your local Chamber of Commerce or the Small Business Administration (SBA) to find out what you need.
+To find the specific kind of license you need, contact your local Chamber of Commerce or the Small Business Administration (SBA).

-Open a business bank account to keep your business’s finances and assets separate from your personal ones.
-This is the first step to easier bookkeeping, and it’s a requirement if you decide to incorporate your business.
+Open a business bank account and get a business credit card to keep your business finances separate from your personal finances.
+This makes bookkeeping easier, helps you track deductible expenses, and may be required if you choose to incorporate your business.

 Here are some types of painting services you might offer: